william-wtr92/instamint/docs/monorepo/stack/README.md

 - **Jest**: A JavaScript test framework focused on simplicity, which will allow us to test our application and make sure it works as expected.

+- **Redis**: An open-source, in-memory data structure store, used as a database, cache, and message broker.
+This will enable us to store our data in memory and make our application faster.

 ## 🛜 Versioning

 - **GitHub**: A code hosting platform for version control and collaboration, this will enable us to store our code and